syncfusion-content/uwp-docs/uwp/Linear-Gauge/GettingStarted.md

 ### Configuring scale

-Configuring scale

-You can configure the [`LinearScale`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.LinearScale.html) elements by making use of following API’s available in [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html).
+You can configure the [`LinearScale`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.LinearScale.html) elements by making use of the following APIs available in [`SfLinearGauge`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfLinearGauge.html).
 They are:

 •	ScaleDirection